-Setting up a Cloudscraper proxy is straightforward.
-You only need to pass your proxy details as parameters using the proxies
+Adding a proxy to Cloudscraper is pretty simple.
+You just need to pass your proxy details as parameters using the proxies

-First, import the required library and call the create_scraper()
+First, let's import the library and create a scraper instance:

 # pip3 install cloudscraper